f32c/arduino/README.md

 Analog inputs (cheap FPGA used to not to have ADC, please contribute some code for new hardware...)

-Hardware I2C is not yet implemented but it would be of benefit only when FPGA needs to be I2C slave.
+Hardware I2C slave is not yet implemented, as f32c is rarely expected to be an I2C slave.

-There's SoftwareWire I2C master whick works because F32C is fast enough and has high resolution 32-bit timer.
+There's SoftwareWire I2C master which works because F32C is fast enough and has high resolution 32-bit timer.